 Criteria: Outstanding Volunteer Awards shall be presented to two candidates for exceptional contribution and volunteerism to NSGC.
 Candidates must be current members of NSGC.
 Candidates will be considered based on the following activities:

-- Volunteered at the national level on one or more committee(s), task force(s) and or specific project(s) during the specified time frame
+- Volunteered at the national level on one or more committee(s), task force(s) and or specific project(s) during the specified

-- Made considerable contributions toward the progress of the designated committee(s) during the specified time frame
+- Made considerable contributions toward the progress of the designated committee(s) during the specified

 - Went above and beyond the expected duty of his/her position

 - The strongest candidates will have made significant contributions to NSGC beyond the specified time frame